doverunner/multi-drm-react-native-sdk/README.md

 ### 1. Update your `build.gradle` file

-Add the following code snippet to the `allprojects` section of your `build.gradle` file to include the PallyCon Widevine Android SDK GitHub repository:
+Add the following code snippet to the `allprojects` section of your `build.gradle` file to include the DoveRunner Widevine Android SDK GitHub repository:

 ```groovy
 allprojects {